-GUARDRAIL DISKUPTION PERMIT Job Number: FLOOR: Job Name: Superintendent: Address: City: Requesting date /time of Subcontractor disruption: Anticipated date/time of Requesting Permit: completion of work Foreman requesting Permit: Anticipated duration of PERMIT CLOSURE disruption: Date/Time Verification Approved by: (Print) Name of PAVARINI MCGOVERN Verified by Date Approved: (Sign below) Anyone that alters or removes any part of any guardrail sys PAVARINI MCGOVERN SUPERINTENDENT.
-This is a removal from the job.
-Durance for removing eltering or changing the guardr all aviatory.
-Purpose for removing, altering or changing the guardra all system: Location of the guardrail system to be adjusted: Location of the guardian system to be adjusted.
-Elevation: North South East West Elevation: South East West Column line coordinates: Name of subcontractor competent person who is trained & competent in the provisions of support in CFR 20 1926: Identify appropriate anchorage point: Check boxes that apply and complete separate checkli st forms: Beam clamp beam strap lanyard harness self-retractable lanyard Anyone removing, repairing, or replacing the guardr wearing a full body harness with proper anchorage before entering the exposed area.
+GUARDRAIL DISRUPTION PERMIT

+Job Number: FLOOR:

+Job Name: Superintendent:

+Address: City:

+Requesting date /time of Subcontractor

+disruption: Requesting Permit:

+Anticipated date/time of Foreman requesting

+completion of work Permit:

+Anticipated duration of PERMIT CLOSURE

+disruption: Date/Time Verification

+Approved by: (Print) Name of PAVARINI MCGOVERN Verified by

+Date Approved: (Sign below)

+Anyone that alters or removes any part of any guardrail syst

+PAVARINI MCGOVERN SUPERINTENDENT.
+This is a 2 ZERO TOLERANCE POLICY and will result in immediate

+removal from the job.

+Durness for removing altering or changing the guarde sil avatam.

+Purpose for removing, altering or changing the guardra an system:

+Location of the guardrail system to be adjusted:

+Elevation: North South East West

+Column line coordinates:

+Name of subcontractor competent person who is trained & competent in the provisions of support in CFR 20 1926:

+Identify appropriate anchorage point:

+Check boxes that apply and complete separate checkli st forms:

+Beam clamp beam strap lanyard harness self-retractable lanyard

+Anyone removing, repairing, or replacing the guardrail system must be fall protected the entire time by wearing a full body harness with proper anchorage before entering the exposed area.
 Before the guardrail system is removed, fall protection for all other workers in the area must be provided by a hard barricade.

 What type of alternative temporary fall protection is provided by the subcontractor?

-Once the disruption is completed, the guardrail system must be re-installed by an approved sub-contractor and inspected by subcontractor competent person: Name of subcontractor competent person who inspected the re-installed guardrail: Print name: Signature: Name of fall protection trained personnel to be working in the disrupted area: Review Date: By:
+Once the disruption is completed, the guardrail system must be re-installed by an approved sub-contractor and inspected by subcontractor competent person:

+Name of subcontractor competent person who inspected the re-installed guardrail:

+Print name: Signature:

+Name of fall protection trained personnel to be working in the disrupted area:

+Name of fair protection trained personner to be working ן ווו נווס מוסוטףנכט מוכמ.

+Review Date: By: